Loki-Astari/geeky-nextjs/content/posts/Vector-Resize.md

         {
             Vector<T>  tmpBuffer(newCapacity);

-            // Create the copier object base on the type T.
+            // Create the copier object based on the type T.
             // Note: The second parameter is automatically generated based
             //       on if the type T is move constructable with no exception.
             SimpleCopy<T>   copier;